kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 Now, we have decided to split into multiple [streams](https://github.com/kestra-io/kestra/tree/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/executors) to be able to monitor and properly understand the lag on our Kafka Streams.

-How to split your evil streams?
-We chose to consume only one time a topic (to avoid large network transit), so we grouped all streams by source topics.
+How to split your giant stream with lots of topics (evil streams)?
+We consumed only one topic at a time (to avoid large network transit), so we grouped all streams by source topics.

 ## Conclusion